microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

   > Note: Partial checkout might be necessary for performance reasons (e.g. if the full tree is too large to fit into the client's memory), or for privacy/security reasons (e.g. multiple clients share a tree but each is only allowed access to some part of it)
 - Path: a sequence of child nodes (and/or edges) that are walked through from the root of the tree to find a specific node
 - Revision: a specific moment in the history of the tree.
 Every permanent change to the tree creates a new revision with a new tree state.
+- Virtualization: the process of downloading or paging in specific data in a larger collection without receiving the entire collection.
+- Incrementality: the process of uploading or updating specific data in a larger collection without overwriting the entire collection.

 ----
 ## Extra stuff